Shenzhen, Henan 2008

 A frozen lake in Kaifeng (Galleries)

-Xiangcheng Henan is a rural and industrial city with a population of about 1 million people located in the south of Henan province.
+Xiangcheng is a rural city with a population of about 1 million people located in the south of Henan province.
 In contrast to Shenzhen, Xiangcheng is only at the start of the journey of opening up, with the city government commencing the modernisation of the city and seeking to attract new business and industry.
 It’s not currently a tourist city, although it does have some notable historic and cultural sites, and I would be one of the few westerners to have ever visited.

 Xiangcheng is the friendliest city I have ever visited and I found myself not wanting to leave.
 I spent many enjoyable hours with my friend’s extended family, who made me feel very welcome as one of the family, and many people I passed in the street who knew some English offered a friendly “hello”.
 The wellbeing of family and community is clearly very important to Chinese people.